Skip to Content (Press Enter)

 The information we ask for in the profile includes your:

 We'll ask that you also share photos of yourself, your loved ones and any other photos that give a good sense of who you are as people.

-Your Circle Program Coordination team uses your answers—as well as your geographic location and views on termination—so it's important to be honest when you answer these questions.
+Your Circle Matching Team uses your answers—as well as your geographic location and views on termination—so it's important to be honest when you answer these questions.
 That honesty is a key element of finding the best surrogate match for you.

 In addition to your profile, we will use other specific criteria to match you with your gestational carrier.
 Intended parent matching criteria include preferences on:

 If you are making an independent surrogacy journey, you can use the above as guidelines for what you should look for in a suitable match.